jvnill/store/README.md

 ## Setup

-1 Run the bank app and create a connected app.
+1. Run the bank app and create a connected app.
-2 Download the certificate of the connected app and save it to Rails.root/certs/bank_key.pem 3 Take note of the connected app id and set it to the BANK_CONNECTED_APP_ID constant
+2. Download the certificate of the connected app and save it to Rails.root/certs/bank_key.pem
+3. Take note of the connected app id and set it to the BANK_CONNECTED_APP_ID constant

+## Update Constants

-## Change the following constants in `config/initializers/constants.rb`
+Change the following constants in `config/initializers/constants.rb`

 GATEWAY_PAYMENT_URL = change the host to point to the url of the bank app GATEWAY_VERIFY_URL = change the host to point to the url of the bank app